nathamanath/blog/articles/pi-dlna-server.md

 gateway 192.168.0.1
 ```

-The ip address in the 200 range is outside of the dhcp range of my router, so
+The IP address in the 200 range is outside of the dhcp range of my router, so
 this address will never by assigned to another device.